 |

-The greatest war in history, and the greatest crime,
+The greatest war in history, and perhaps the greatest

 and heir to the Emperor Francis Joseph of Austria, was assassinated